Inflation: Causes & Effects

 Borrowers repay loans in money that is worth less than when they took them out.
 If a household borrows £100,000 at a fixed rate to buy a house, and inflation runs at 5% per year for several years, the real value of the debt falls even though the nominal amount is unchanged.
 Mortgage holders and other long-term borrowers tend to benefit from inflation, especially when their loans were taken out at fixed nominal rates.

 A worker on a wage that does not rise with prices sees their real wage fall: the same paycheque buys fewer goods.
 Pensioners on fixed nominal pensions are particularly vulnerable: many state pensions are now index-linked (rising with inflation) for exactly this reason.
-Private-sector workers in strong unions tend to negotiate inflation-linked pay rises to protect their real wages.
+Private-sector workers in strong unions tend to negotiate -linked pay rises to protect their real wages.

 If a country's inflation rate is higher than its trading partners', the prices of its exports rise relative to the world average.
 Foreign buyers switch to cheaper alternatives, and the country's current account (topic 12) deteriorates.
 Exporters lose market share unless they can absorb the cost rises or cut their margins.